-Forest Management activities show the highest quantities with credits in 2013 turning into debits for the years thereafter.
-Latvia is one of 13 EU Member States with debits by Forest Management for at least one year.
-Debits by Deforestation are moderate; credits by Afforestation/Reforestation are negligible.
+Forest Management provides highest accounting quantities with credits in 2013 and 2014 and debits thereafter.
+Lithuania is one of 13 EU Member States with debits by Forest Management for at least one year.
+Debits by Deforestation are small except for year 2018; credits by Afforestation/Reforestation only play a minor role.
+The trend in net accounted quantities is explained by Forest Management credits becoming debits; in 2018 the continued trend of increasing net debits is due to the significant increase in debits by Deforestation.